 - Helium Escape Valve

 Since the introduction of the very first Deep Dive E01/A, the range has grown.
-Today there are four different models to choose from: The classic E01/A in stainless steel, the all-black E11/B, the E11/G Bronze edition, and the E11/SF which is a watch made for Swedish Special Forces.
+Today there are five different models to choose from: The classic E11/A in stainless steel, the all-black E11/B, the E11/G Bronze edition, and the E11/SF which is a watch made for Swedish Special Forces.
 The E11/SF is available in both a black and a stainless steel case.
 The E11/A is also available in a Special Edition with bronze markers and hands.